-Refinancings - Debt Management is reviewing options for refinancing existing Lease Revenue Bonds ("LRB") issued by the San José Financing Authority.
+Refinancings - Debt Management is monitoring options for refinancing Lease Revenue Bonds ("LRB") issued by the San José Financing Authority, including new issuance and refunding of the Central Service Yard and Fire Training Center projects.
+The City has engaged a financing team to prepare the potential refunding of 2011 General Airport Revenue Bonds for City Council approval in early 2021.